SilverFox741/DEBATE_BOT_AURELIUS/Debate_Bot2_main/DEMO.md

 ### Step 5: Live Debate
 1. Start your speech when it's your turn
-2. Type your arguments in real-time
+2. Type/Speak your arguments in real-time
 3. Watch AI opponents respond contextually
 4. Experience the full parliamentary debate format